Wednesday, July 24, 2024

 1100 Corydon

-Over a long period of decades Corydon from Confusion Corner to Wentworth has become more commercial and has seen higher density residential units built along it.
-It has been fairly organic and neighbourhood pushback on things has only only had a few flashpoints such as the drive-thru at Stafford or the long ago Days of Wine and Roses street festival.
+Over a long period of decades Corydon from Confusion Corner to Wilton has become more commercial and has seen higher density residential units built along it.
+It has been fairly organic and neighbourhood pushback on things has only had a few flashpoints such as the drive-thru at Stafford or the long ago Days of Wine and Roses street festival.

 The Italian restaurants and others that made the street walkable remains in place but the area but more businesses such as beauty shops, medical and dental clinics and law offices.
 More housing would also be welcome but that doesn't seem to be in the plans which is a shame.